Caribbean Sea: History

-The name Caribbean derives from the Caribs, one of the region's dominant native people at the time of Europe and contact during the late 15th century.
+The name Caribbean derives from the Caribs, one of the region's dominant native people at the time of European contact during the late 15th century.
 After Christopher Columbus landed in The Bahamas in 1492 and later discovered some of the islands in the Caribbean, the Spanish term Antillas applied to the lands; stemming from this, the Sea of the Antilles became a common alternative name for the "Caribbean Sea" in various European languages.
 Spanish dominance in the region remained undisputed during the first century of European colonization.

 From the 16th century, Europeans visiting the Caribbean region distinguished the "South Sea" (the Pacific Ocean south of the isthmus of Panama) from the "North Sea" (the Caribbean Sea north of the same isthmus).